taco-coder/notes/AWS-Notes/aws_IAM_notes.md

                 },  //end statement 1
             ]  //end statement block
         }  //end file

-'''
-        2 types of policies: AWS managed policies and customer managed policies -AWS managed policies are created by AWS for convenience -Customer managed policies are policies made by you and can be edited for specific purposes
+        2 types of policies: AWS managed policies and customer managed policies
+            - AWS managed policies are created by AWS for convenience
+            - Customer managed policies are policies made by you and can be edited for specific purposes